CodeMyMobile/jason-driver-FE/docs/api-routes.md

 - `ORDER_UPDATED`

 No mock APIs or sockets are used; unsuccessful connections are logged without falling back to local or dummy data.

+## Troubleshooting: 404 on `/auth/login`

+Seeing `https://staging-api.jasonsliquor.com/auth/login` return `404 Not Found` means the frontend reached the staging host but that server has no handler registered for `/auth/login`.
+Common causes are:

+1. The staging base URL requires an extra prefix (for example, `https://staging-api.jasonsliquor.com/api`), so the login request should target `.../api/auth/login` instead of `.../auth/login`.
+2. The staging deployment is missing or misconfigured for authentication, so the route truly does not exist until the backend is updated.

+Because the Axios client in [`src/api/client.ts`](../src/api/client.ts) simply appends `/auth/login` to whichever origin you provide in `VITE_CMS_BASE_URL`, correcting that environment variable fixes the 404 without further frontend changes.